maheshsabnis/blazeclan_exp/es6/readme.md

     - Show all Products Group by Categories and Manufacturers (Separate Groups)
     - Search all products by descriptions values
         - e.g. if Laptop and Mobile both have 8 GB RAM, if Serach string is 8GB Ram then show all LAptops and MObiles with 8 GTB RAM
+# Date 27:08-2021
+1. Store the data in Map for Departments and Employees and provide following output (May be oin Server using Node or on CLient using HTML UI)
+    - List Employees Group by DepartmentName
+    - Make sure that the Salary of EMployees for Specific Department enterd from UI (or hard code) will be increased by 20%
+    - Show all Employees Sorted by EmpName